TABLE OF CONTENTS

 Endosteum

 Endosteum is a thin membrane lining the medullary cavity (contains bone marrow) and larger Haversian canals.
-It is also called as medullary membrane.
+It is also called the medullary membrane.